-The following discussion should be read in conjunction with the consolidated financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the years ended July 31, 2014, and 2013 and the accompanying notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and depict values that are in Canadian currency unless otherwise noted.
+The following discussion should be read in conjunction with the consolidated financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the three-month periods ended October 31, 2014, and 2013 and the accompanying notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and does not include all the information required for full annual financial statements.
+The following discussion should also be read in conjunction with the consolidated financial statements of Helix for the years ended July 31, 2014 and 2013 and accompanying notes thereto.
+All amounts are depicted in Canadian currency unless otherwise noted.